jessicasu123/strategize/doc/progress1/PRESENTATION_PLAN.md

   1.)
 GamePiece API
     * Service it provides:
         * At a high level, this API provides the ability for pieces to act according to certain game rules.
 It is what calculates which ways a piece can move that are valid and it also then implements the move with the effects specified by the game rules.
-        * At a lower level, this API is what validates the moves by the user and then makes them to have the game state be changed based on the move.
-It also gives all the possible moves so that the AI agent can determine a move by considering only the moves it is allowed to make.
+        * At a lower level, this API is what validates the moves indicated by the user and then makes them which changes the game state based on the move.
+It also gives all the possible moves of a piece so that the AI agent can determine a move by considering only the moves it is allowed to make.
     * How it provides for extension:
         * This API provides for extension because it is very simple to create a new type of GamePiece.
 The new extension would just need to implement the two methods in the interface based on the rules for the extension you would like to implement.
 So it helps to easily allow the program to accommodate more game types and variations.
     * How it supports readable and well designed code: